Downtown Orillia Reside Project

 The social impact of Community Builders and their Construction Trainee Program will be far reaching, benefiting families in need, specifically individuals with barriers to employment.
 Recipients will receive paid training and life skills development in the construction industry with a focus on creating and maintaining affordable housing.
 The training will provide hands on trades training, math, essential skills training, career planning and employment support.
 This will assist with lifting families out of poverty, providing access to full time higher paying jobs and in turn reducing or eliminating social assistance payments and government subsidies.

-Raising the Roof estimates that demolition and construction will begin in Fall 2022.
+Raising the Roof estimates that demolition and construction will begin in early 2024.

 Raising the Roof anticipates that tenants will move into their new homes in early 2024.
-The Lighthouse and Redwood Park Communities will help them move in and provide ongoing wraparound supports.
+Redwood Park Communities will help them move in and provide ongoing wraparound supports.